How to Choose a French Press: Best Beginner Picks

 What Beginners Should Look For in a French Press

-French press is also a great starting point when comparing different beginner methods — this guide breaks it down clearly: Beginner Coffee Brewing Methods Compared.
+French press is also a great starting point when comparing different beginner methods — if you’re unsure how it compares to other options, this guide to beginner coffee brewing methods breaks it down clearly.

 1. The Right Size for Real Life